 Be prepared to move FASTIdeas are essential currency in the technology business but they aren’t worth anything unless they are acted upon fast and with unrelenting energy.
 In my experience, the people who have excelled in the technology business are those who have seen just beyond the horizon to where society will turn its attention next and have trusted their instincts enough to follow through fully.

 Attention to detailSuccess is in the details.
 Whether consumers are buying jeans or cloud based storage services, they are generally looking for a simple and satisfying user experience which leaves them feeling confident that they have paid a good price for a good product.
 With competition for online business fierce, it’s the small details which can have a large impact.

 Don’t be afraid to adaptKeeping your eyes fixed on what’s always worked before is simply not an option for the vast majority of businesses, online or offline.
 The way people interact with one another, source information, find partners, travel, do business and most of all, consume products and services has been rapidly changing for the last decade and these changes are continuing relentlessly.
 For example, just when most businesses have got to grips with having an online presence, the major advancements in mobile technology and corresponding explosion of the mobile web is changing things all over again.

 Treat your customers wellSimply put, great customer service inspires great customer loyalty – which in turn inspires great customer referrals and business growth.
 In recent years, social media platforms and interactive web forums have handed power to consumers to publicly name and shame organisations they feel haven’t provided the level of service they were expecting.
 The grievances of unhappy customers no longer end with those around their own dinner table but can reach a mass audience, and quickly at that.
 Coupled with the fiercely competitive nature of online business, providing efficient and conscientious customer service is more important than ever.
 Although the old adage that you can’t please all the people all the time remains true, I will always do my best!

+Don’t let the grass grow“There’s a way to do it better – find it,” Thomas Edison once said.
+Looking for innovative ways to improve products and systems which aren’t yet failing is essential.
+At the rapid rate of change, being experienced in technology and consumer habits, waiting for a product to become out-dated before looking for a better solution is likely to mean curtains for a business.
 Interaction with customers and developing an understanding of how they view and utilise your products or services is a great tool for staying current and providing real value.
 Social media offers organisations a platform like never before to interact and engage in just this way and it’s worth remembering that even when feedback is bad – gaining an understanding of why, has to be good.
 Abby Hardoon is CEO and founder of Daily.co.uk, a second generation UK web hosting provider.

 Share this story